Emergency Disinfection of Drinking Water

 - Prepare and store an emergency water supply.
 Visit the Federal Emergency Management Agency (FEMA) Website for additional guidance on preparing and storing an emergency water supply.

 - Look for other sources of water in and around your home.
 Although bottled water is your best choice, you may be able to find other sources of water by melting ice cubes or draining your hot water tank or pipes.
-You should not use water from toilet flush tanks or bowls, radiators, waterbeds, swimming pools, or spas.
 You can also use river or lake water.
 It is generally better to use flowing water than still, stagnant water.
 However, do not use water with floating material in it or water that has a dark color or questionable odor.
 Regardless of the source, treat the water by following the instructions on the main page above.
 If you have a well on your property that has been flooded, make sure to disinfect and test the well water after the flood.
 Contact your state or local health department for advice or review our "What to do With Your Private Well After a Flood" document.

 - Consider how the water looks and how to filter it if needed.
 Disinfection does not work as well when water is cloudy or colored.
 If water is cloudy, let it settle.
 Then filter the water through a clean cloth, paper towel, or coffee filter.
 Store the settled and filtered water in clean containers with covers.